imagineLife/big-site/content/k8s/in-depth/volumes-and-claims.md

 # Introduce Volumes At Scale With Persistent Volumes
+Persistent Volumes, along with Persistent Volume Claims, allow things like pods to "talk to" a persistent volume object.
+Data that a pod might create (logs, etc.) can be stored in the persistent volume.
+The Persistent volume can be "bound" to objects like pods.
 ## Pod-Defined Volumes May Not Be Scalable
 Volume Config _can happen in a pod definition file_, as in the above work.
 With a large env, **this does not scale well.** If many folks are creating pod def files, users will be required to include what seems like redundant config detailing in order to leverage a volume.